-TDS on Property purchased on Home Loan – EMI Payments
+TDS on Property purchased on Loan – EMI Payments

-Whenever you take a Home Loan, the Banker makes direct payment to the seller.
+In most cases, whenever you take a Loan, the Banker makes direct payment to the seller.
 The Banker does not issue the cheque in the name of the Buyer but issues the cheque in the name of the seller.
 This article tries to show how the TDS would be deducted in such cases wherein the amount for the purchase of property on Home Loan has been paid directly to the seller.

 To understand how TDS would be deducted in case of properties purchased through Loan – we should first try and understand what the income tax act says.
 The Income Tax Act says that TDS on Property is to be deducted whenever the buyer makes any payment to the seller for purchase of property.

 The law says that there are 2 parties in any agreement for sale of property i.e. the buyer and the seller and there is no mention of the bank loan.

 |TDS to be deducted by||Buyer|